In this article

 Though there are various uses and types of alcohol, drinking can be fatal depending on the amount of alcohol you drink.
 Always consult a poison control center or 911 if an individual has consumed an alcohol-based substance not intended for human consumption.

 There are many methods for the treatment of alcohol abuse or alcoholism.
-Consult a doctor or treatment center to discover available treatment options in each region.
+Consult a doctor or treatment center to discover available treatment options/resources in each region.